davidfrantz/force/docs/source/components/higher-level/smp/param.rst

 * **Sampling**

   * File with coordinates, at which the features should be sampled.
+It is possible to specify more than one response variable.

     * 1st column: x-coordinate,
     * 2nd column: y-coordinate,
-    *3rd column: response
+    * 3rd+ column: response(s)

     | *Type:* full file path
     | ``FILE_POINTS = NULL``